Faculty of Business and Law - Student speaker

 We are all graduating tonight, but I have decided to stay on with ECU.
 Through the networks and connections I have formed here, I will be joining the Business Edge team as a Facilitator in the Faculty of Business and Law.
 I have also decided to progress my post graduate studies at ECU and I am proud to say that I will be starting my Honours from 2010.

 For my experience and the experience of all the graduates at this ceremony, I wish to thank the incredible staff at ECU.
-I want to thank my lecturers and the general staff who were always there to help and support.
+I want to thank my lecturers and the professional staff who were always there to help and support.
 For taking me in, I wish to thank the Business Edge team; Professor Robert Harvey and most especially Dr. Maryam Omari.

 To all my fellow graduates, I hope you received the most from your university experience and the next step will bring you new inspirations, achievements, rewards and be all you have dreamed it to be.
 Congratulations and well done.